How many of your current customers do you think you can target using Google Ads?

 Phone numbers for Customer Match lists

-We do not collect phone numbers from our PPC Course customers.
+We do not collect phone numbers from our Google Ads Mastery Course customers.
 So, I was not able to test the effectiveness of customer matching using phone numbers.

 I did notice that Google allows a lot of flexibility in the formatting of phone number data.

 If you have experience creating match lists using customer phone numbers, leave a comment below.
 Let us know how effective phone matching is, and share your thoughts about this feature.